withinboredom/time/readme.md

 The main overhead is in autoloading and function-call overhead.
 Thus, if realtime performance is a concern, you might want to stick to magic numbers.

+## Developing

+If you wish to create a PR or update the code here:

+1. Clone the repo
+2. `composer install` to install test dependencies
+3. `yarn` to install git hooks for formatting
+4. Open in favorite IDE.

+## Code Standards

+[Per](https://www.php-fig.org/per/coding-style/) coding styles are followed.